pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ne-d3d12umddi-d3d12ddi_indirect_argument_type.md

 ## -description

-Specifies the type of the indirect parameter for indirect dispatch.
+The **D3D12DDI_INDIRECT_ARGUMENT_TYPE** enumeration specifies the type of the indirect parameter for indirect dispatch.

 ## -enum-fields